openSUSE/news-o-o/_posts/2011-12-20-opensuse-and-owncloud.markdown

 This means you have to be a bit careful with using mirall on several computers at once and it is currently not suitable for working collaboratively.
 Changes could be overwritten or lost if there are changes in both the cloud and your local system!

-Taking this into consideration, mirall already solves a lot of the "where are my files" problems people have when they move from universityâ†’homeâ†’boyfriend and back.
+Taking this into consideration, mirall already solves a lot of the "where are my files" problems people have when they move from university→home→boyfriend and back.

 ## Getting ownCloud and mirall